rlawrenc/cosc_304/labs/lab10/README_Unit13.md

 ###HOL 13-2: Creating and Using an Authentication Scheme

 In this hands-on lab, you create an authentication scheme named Open Door Credentials in the Budget App application.
-Upon creation, this scheme becomes Current Scheme by default.
+Upon creation, this scheme becomes the Current Scheme by default.
 You test this scheme by logging in to the application.
-Finally, you switch back to Application Express Authentication scheme.
+Finally, you switch back to the Application Express Authentication scheme.

-1. In the App Builder, click Budget App application.
+1. In the App Builder, click the Budget App application.

 2. Navigate to Shared Components.
 Under Security, click Authentication Schemes.